simonfl3tcher/roroacms/README.md

 * Please note these are steps to get you set up on localhost.
 We suggest using Heroku for your live hosting platform.
 Although it can be confusing at first, they have done half the work for you already, and best of all it is free for small applications

-1. Download the zip file
+1. Download the roroacms-master.zip file
 2. Upload the application to the server.
 3. Navigate to the project via the console.
 4. Run 'bundle install'